BershteynLab/MATUMAINI/README.md

             * [x] Add CMD prevalence calibration target to the ingest form
             * [x] Add CMD as a variable to be calibrated
     * [x] Develop R analysis tools for postprocessing
-    * [ ] Develop more detailed CMD model
+    * [x] Develop more detailed CMD model
         * [x] Add age and gender-related incidence modifiers
-        * [ ] Add different relapse rates for Treated and Untreated individuals
+        * [x] Add different relapse rates for Treated and Untreated individuals
-        * [ ] Add CMD-related excess mortality
-        * [ ] Add differentiation between treatment and non-treatment
+        * [x] Add differentiation between treatment and non-treatment
-        * [ ] Track individual treatment history, such that individuals who have received treatment are more likely to seek treatment again, less likely to have relapse
+        * [x] Track individual treatment history, such that individuals who have received treatment are more likely to seek treatment again, less likely to have relapse
-* [ ] Implement interactions between CMD and HIV
+* [x] Implement interactions between CMD and HIV
     * [x] Increased risky behavior among those depressed
         * [x] Transition depressed individuals to MEDIUM risk
         * [x] Transition depressed individuals back when they recover, at appropriate rates